sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 4. The schema for processes running in host are copied into this location at image creation/install time.
 5. The schema for processes running inside the containers are held inside the containers and copied into the shared location on the first run.
 This allows for independent container upgrade scenarios.
 6. NB clients could use the schema to understand/analyze the events
-7. Every schema mandatorily includes event source, tag, timestamp & index.
+7. Every schema mandatorily includes event sender, source, tag, timestamp & index.

 #### A sample Defintion
 A sample: